jonlpersson/ed-latimore/site/_posts/2016-07-02-11-algorithm-proof-ways-to-grow-on-twitter.md

 The bad part of trolls is that they force polarization.

-A polarized account isn’t a bad thing, but it will niche you down.
+A polarized account isn’t bad, but it will narrow you down.

 My theme of self-improvement and self-sufficiency is excellent, but if I get into political spats, I will divide, and that division may not be worth it especially if the topic isn't essential to my goals.